codefresh-io/beta/README.md

 ![codefresh](https://dl.dropboxusercontent.com/u/7079908/public_images/codefresh_logo_web.png)

-## Welcome to the Codefresh Private Beta!
+## Welcome to the Codefresh Beta program!

 We are very pleased to have you as part of our beta program and we welcome your feedback.
+We are currently provisioning access to a limited number of people.
+Access to the platform is granted by GitHub or BitBucket ID, so please complete your registration [here](http://goo.gl/forms/PjMqFDysVG).

 ## What is Codefresh?